apnex/nsx/setup/README.md

 ```

 #### 2: Verify sddc status
 This will perform a forward and reverse dns tests for each endpoint against the server @ `dns`.

-It will also perform a **ping** to the `hostname`.`domain` - if hostname is alphanumeric, or simply `hostname` if an IP address is specified.
+It will perform a **ping** to the `hostname`.`domain` - if hostname is alphanumeric, or just `hostname` if an IP address is specified.
 The SSL thumprint and certificate is also tested/extracted to indicate correct connectivity.
 ```
 ./sddc.status.sh